 Vicarious learning shows 3 potential effects on the learner:-

 - seeing others rewarded for their behaviour encourages us to imitate that behaviour

 - seeing others punished for their behaviour discourages us from repeating the behaviour

 - realising the behaviour is not rewarded may lead to extinction if it is in the repertoire of the learner

 Undoubtedly SLT explains what Classical Conditioning and Operant Conditioning cannot do – ie: the effect of what others do on our own behaviour.
 For someone else’s behaviour to influence, there has to be a cognitive mediator to process and interpret how the observed behaviour applies to us (or doesn’t).
 Thus, SLT bridges the gap between Behaviourism and Cognitive Psychology.

 However, SLT fails to recognise biological factors that can influence behaviour.
 For example, the simple fact that boys usually have more of the hormone testosterone could easily be a major contributing factor to the gender differences Bandura, Ross & Ross found in their Bo-Bo doll study.
-Correspondingly it doesn’t factor in differences in temperament which make responses to stimuli highly variable – eg: someone who more towards the low end of the Psychoticism Dimension of Temperament is much more likely to respond rapidly – and likely aggressivly – than some who is at the low end.
+Correspondingly it doesn’t factor in differences in temperament which make responses to stimuli highly variable – eg: someone who is more towards the high end of the Psychoticism Dimension of Temperament is much more likely to respond rapidly – and likely aggressively – than someone who is at the low end.

 Bandura tried to re-label SLT Social Cognitive Theory in 1986 to emphasise the cognitive elements of the theory; but the new name largely failed to catch on.